pinterest pixel

 Bacon Grease Gravy Recipe

-If you’ve ever wondered, “How do you make bacon grease gravy from scratch?” you’re going to love this recipe.
+If you’ve ever wondered, “How do you make bacon grease gravy from scratch?” you’re going to love our recipe.
 It’s flavorful, versatile, and easy to prepare.

 This luscious bacon gravy has a rich, complex flavor that makes everything it touches taste amazing.
 That’s because in addition to the base of bacon fat, butter and flour, the broth for the gravy is infused with cooked bacon and caramelized onions for extra flavor.